Philadelphia Writing Project

 Responding to Texts with "They Say" / "I Say"

-In a more recent version of this unit, Mr. Smith asked seventh graders to read/listen and respond to recent news stories about Christopher Columbus monuments in Philadelphia.
-After the murder of George Floyd and the protests that followed, there was increased community concern locally and globally over who was memorialized and why.
-Students engaged in inquiries into the public monuments in Philadelphia and will be proposing additions to the city's built environment.
+In a recent version of this unit, Mr. Smith asked seventh graders to read, listen to, and respond to recent news stories about Christopher Columbus monuments in Philadelphia.
+Following the murder of George Floyd and subsequent protests, community concern grew locally and globally over who was memorialized and why.
+Students engaged in inquiries into Philadelphia's public monuments and proposed additions to the city's built environment.

-To emphasize that public conversations are ongoing and that we can contribute to them, Mr. Smith used a "They Say / I Say" routine.
+To emphasize that public conversations are ongoing and that students can contribute to them, Mr. Smith used a "They Say / I Say" routine from the National Writing Project's College, Career, and Community Writers Program (NWP C3WP).
 Students wrote something they heard or read and then responded.

 Monuments and Public Memory: Fall 2021 (They Say / I Say)